 Protect Yourself and Your Car

 Ultimately, there are a lot of factors that will play a role in whether your insurance company will pay to fix your car if you are involved in a motor vehicle accident that is your fault.
 If you only have liability coverage, your insurance policy will not provide you with anything at all.
 On the other hand, if you have collision or comprehensive coverage, your insurance company will probably pay to fix or replace your car.
 Keep in mind that your insurance company does have a legal limit of liability.
 Therefore, if the damage is too great, you may still be responsible for some of the repairs.
-Contact our team of car insurance experts today.
+Contact our team of car insurance professionals today.